darijgr/lambda/README.md

 ## Status

-Various parts of the notes (special &lambda;-rings, Adams operations etc.) are more or less completely.
+Various parts of the notes (special &lambda;-rings, Adams operations etc.) are more or less complete.
 Other subjects (such as symmetric functions and Witt vectors) have not been breached.
 I am not actively working on these notes any longer,